junho328/LLM_Collab_Code_Generation/README.md

 ### Advantage

 Advantages are used to optimize the agents policies, which use a mean baseline without any standard‑deviation normalization to make training unbiased (see [Dr. GRPO](https://arxiv.org/pdf/2503.20783)).
-We do not apply importance sampling ratios either, since our training is in an on-policy manner (the same policy is used for sampling and training).
+We do not apply importance sampling ratios either, since our training is in an on-policy manner (hence also no need for epsilon clipping).

 ### Number of Samples